NguyenTuan-UET/KTPM-architecture/README.md

 ```

 ### Step 2: Start Backend Workers and Server
-Navigate to the `backend` directory:
+Make sure you navigate to the `backend` directory:
 ```bash
 cd backend